[vc_row][vc_column][vc_column_text]

 Pizza with Labneh, fennel sausage and spring onion

-Cook them briefly in the oven on 185C or pop them into the wood-fired oven whilst it is warming up.
+• Cook them briefly in the oven at 185C or pop them into the wood-fired oven whilst it is warming up.

-Cut the spring onion in half and then make thin strips.
-Put it in cold water for at least 30 minutes.
+• Cut the spring onion in half and then make thin strips.
+Please put it in cold water for at least 30 minutes.
 The spring onion will curl.

 Pizza with Nudja and speck